Our Current Focus

 Population genetic history

 We are interested in how genomics can inform historical inference, and vice versa, with a particular interest in Mexico and Pakistan (among the larger regions of central and south Asia and America), which present numerous parallels in their rich indigenous diversity, recent European colonization, and global positionality from being developing countries.
 We are interested in using identity-by-descent segments and other means of demographic inference to learn about the genetic histories of different regions and groups, and how these correlate with cultural histories and present-day cultural structure.
 We place an emphasis on developing relationships with participants and creating equitable and reciprocal frameworks for data generation and use for our studies.
 We are developing projects describing nation-wide genetic diversity and history, as well as projects focused on specific regional histories.
+Many of our current projects are using the Mexican Biobank which we helped generate, as well as studies such as the Human Genome Diversity Project, the1000 Genomes Project, the UK Biobank and Genes and Health.

 Complex trait variation